symfony/symfony-docs/frontend/encore/vuejs.rst

 you can easily integrate it into your own Twig views and logic.

-Now that your component is ready and that your Vue instance is configured, let's use Encore to build everything and call Vue inside your views, in order to ease the process, let's use the watcher :
+Now that your component is ready and that your Vue instance is configured, time to use Encore to build everything and call ``Vue`` inside your views, in order to ease the process, let's use the watcher:

 .. code-block:: terminal